 - Key online safety messages should be reinforced as part of a planned programme of assemblies, TFTH (Thoughts for the day) and tutorial/pastoral activities - Learners should be taught in all lessons to be critically aware of the materials/content they access online and be guided to validate the accuracy of information - Learners should be taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet - Learners should be supported in building resilience to radicalisation by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making - Learners should be helped to understand the need for the learner acceptable use agreement and encouraged to adopt safe and responsible use both within and outside school - Staff should act as good role models in their use of digital technologies the internet and mobile devices - In lessons where internet use is pre-planned, it is best practice that learners should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches - Where learners are allowed to freely search the internet, staff should be vigilant in monitoring the content of the websites the young people visit.
-Further supported by the schools filtering systems and Impero software - It is accepted that from time to time, for good educational reasons, students may need to research topics, (e.g. racism, drugs, discrimination) that would normally result in internet searches being blocked.
+Further supported by the schools filtering systems and Impero software - Learners should also be made aware of the potential harmful uses of AI and be guided in how to engage with these technologies safely and ethically.
+This includes understanding that AI-generated content can sometimes be biased, inaccurate, or misleading, and that not all outputs from tools like ChatGPT or image generators are reliable or appropriate.
+Students should be taught not to input personal or sensitive information into AI tools and to be cautious of AI that mimics real people or spreads disinformation.
+Discussions around deepfakes, AI-assisted cheating, and online manipulation should form part of the school's digital literacy programme.
+Learners must be encouraged to think critically, verify information from multiple sources, and report any concerning or inappropriate AI-related content to a trusted adult or staff member. - It is accepted that from time to time, for good educational reasons, students may need to research topics, (e.g. racism, drugs, discrimination) that would normally result in internet searches being blocked.
 In such a situation, staff can request that the technical staff can temporarily remove those sites from the filtered list for the period of study.
 Any request to do so, should be auditable, with clear reasons for the need.